vandaeldev/ngx-surreal/README.md

 ## Introduction

 This package is a simple wrapper around the [SurrealDB JavaScript SDK](https://www.npmjs.com/package/surrealdb.js).
 It exposes almost all of the same methods as the SDK, only converted to [RxJS `Observable`s](https://rxjs.dev/guide/observable) to make it easier to use within a standard Angular application.
+It also re-exports some classes and types from the SDK.
 On service initialization, it sets up a single connection with the configuration supplied in the `SurrealModule.forRoot()` method.

 ## Compatibility